Natural Health

 Air Pollution Attacks the Brain on Three Fronts

-Scientific evidence confirms that gases and tiny pollution particles such as particulate matter 2.5 (PM2.5) that are emitted during fuel combustion damage the brain by:
+Scientific evidence confirms that gases and tiny pollution particles such as particulate matter 2.5 (PM2.5) damage the brain by:

-• inhalation into the lungs where they enter the bloodstream to cross the blood-brain barrier.
+• Inhalation into the lungs, where they enter the bloodstream and cross the blood-brain barrier.

 Recent research shows air pollutants can also alter the composition of the gut microbiome.
-Considering that the connection between the gut and the brain is now well established by science, some researchers believe air pollution could damage the brain this way as well.
+Given the well-established connection between the gut and the brain, some researchers believe air pollution could damage the brain this way as well.

 Promotes Cognitive Decline and Dementia